haiyufirefish/CPP_Knowledges/CPP_Thread/Concept.md

 ### when to use parallelism?
 Fundamentally, the only reason not to use concurrency is when the benefit is not worth the cost.
-Code using concurrency is harder to understand in many cases, so there¡¯s a direct intellectual cost to writing and maintaining multithreaded code, and the additional complexity can also lead to more bugs.
+Code using concurrency is harder to understand in many cases, so there is a direct intellectual cost to writing and maintaining multithreaded code, and the additional complexity can also lead to more bugs.
 Use of concurrency for performance is just like any other optimization strategy: it has potential to greatly improve the performance of your application, but it can also